usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 Increasing the FAL increases the complexity of the deployment and management of a federation system, as RP keys need to be managed at FAL2 and FAL3 and subscriber keys additionally need to be managed at FAL3.
 Therefore, RPs should add advanced functionality where it is feasible and warranted for the application.

-### <a name="dips"></a> 5.5.
-Digital Identity Practice Statement

-**TBD**

-Agencies can determine what and how to comply with IA-1.
-The following is the minimum required.

-Agencies SHALL demonstrate comparability of compensating controls when the complete set of applicable 800-63 requirements are not implemented.

-### 5.6.
-Risk Acceptance and Compensating Controls

-The 800-63 suite specifies baseline requirements for digital identity services based on assurance level.
-Agencies SHOULD implement identity services per the requirements in these guidelines and are encouraged to consider additional techniques and technologies to further secure and privacy-enhance their services.

-Agencies MAY determine to partially implement the NIST recommended guidance based on their mission risk tolerance, existing business processes, special considerations for certain populations, availablity of data that provides similar mitigations to those described in this suite, or due to other capabilities that are unique to the agency.
-Agencies SHALL demonstrate comparability of compensating controls when the complete set of applicable 800-63 requirements are not implemented.
-That said, agencies SHALL conduct a risk assessment and SHALL NOT alter the assessed value based on agency capabilities.
-Rather, the agency MAY adjust implementation of solutions based the agency's ability to mitigate risk via means not explicitly addressed by 800-63 requirements.
-The agency SHALL implement prodecures to document both the justification for any departure from normative requirements and detail the compensating control employed.

-This guidance addresses only those risks associated with authentication and identity proofing errors.
-[NIST Special Publication 800-30, “Risk Management Guide for Information Technology Systems”](#SP800-30) recommends a general methodology for managing risk in federal systems.

-### 5.7.
+### 6.4.
 Combining xALs

 This guideline introduces a model where individual xALs can be selected without requiring parity to each other.
 While options exist to select varying xALs for a system, in many instances the same level will be chosen for all xALs.

 The ability to combine varying xALs offers significant flexibility to agencies, but not all combinations are possible due to the nature of the data collected from an individual and the authenticators to protect that data.
-[Table 5-2](#63sec5-Table2) details valid combinations of IAL and AAL to ensure personal information remains protected by MFA.
+[Table 6-2](#63sec6-Table2) details valid combinations of IAL and AAL to ensure personal information remains protected by MFA.

-<a name="63sec5-Table2"></a>
+<a name="63sec6-Table2"></a>

 <div class="text-center" markdown="1">

-**Table 5-2.
+**Table 6-2.
 Acceptable Combinations of IAL and AAL**

 </div>